Getting started¶

 Every response reports the tokens it consumed and their cost:

-Reading responses covers stop reasons, usage, and diagnostics.
+Responses and usage covers stop reasons, usage, and diagnostics.

 Next steps¶